Products are manufactured and sold by a third party. As an associate, Openfit may earn commissions from qualifying purchases on this site.

 12. Standing calf raise on elevated surface

-- Holding a dumbbell in your left hand, stand with the ball of your left foot on an elevated surface with your heel hanging off, and your right toes resting on your left ankle.
+- Holding a dumbbell in your left hand, stand with the ball of your left foot on an elevated surface, with your right heel hanging off.

 - Keeping your core engaged, raise your left heel as high as possible.

-- Slowly lower your heel down below the raised surface until you feel a stretch in your calf.
+- Slowly lower your heel down onto the raised surface until you feel a stretch in your calf.

 - Repeat and do equal reps on both legs.

 - Sit tall on a bench or chair with your feet flat on the ground holding two heavy dumbbells on top of your knees.

 - Keeping your core engaged, lift your heels off the ground as high as possible.